BigNerdCoding/BNCSQLite/README.md

 #### Podfile

-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate BNCSQLite into your Xcode project using CocoaPods, specify it in your Podfile:

 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '8.0'

 target 'TargetName' do
-pod 'BNCSQLite', '~> 1.0.0'
+    pod 'BNCSQLite', '~> 1.1.0'
 end
 ```